MikeSpa/DamnVulnerableDeFi/WRITEUP.md

 await attackContract.attack(0, attacker.address, this.token.address, data);
 ```
 Our attack contract will call this custom function and then simply transfer the token to our account.

+## 4) Side Entrance

+This flash loan pool allow users to deposit and withdraw money.
+The `flashloan()` function check at the end whether the balance after is the same as at the start of the flash loan.
+But since we can deposit (and withdraw) money into the contract ourselves, we simply use the flash loan to make a deposit to the contract.
+The `flashloan()` fct will confirm that the money is back in the contract but the contract has register our deposit and will now let us withdraw it.